 Human Act Award 2024

-Tim Whyte, Secretary-General at ActionAid Denmark, receives this year’s Human Act Award 2024—an award that Human Act is annually awarding to a change maker who makes a special difference in advancing the UN’s 17 Sustainable Development Goals.
+Tim Whyte, Secretary-General at ActionAid Denmark, received the 2024 Human Act Award, an award that Human Act annually awards to a change maker who makes a special difference in advancing the UN’s 17 SDGs.

 Tim Whyte

-This year, the award goes to Tim Whyte in recognition of his efforts to promote global solidarity and fight for justice in connection with the war between Israel and Palestine.
+The Human Act Award 2024 was presented to Tim Whyte, Secretary-General of ActionAid Denmark, in recognition of his exceptional efforts to promote global solidarity and justice, particularly with the war between Israel and Palestine.

 The Fight for Peace and Justice

-Human Act especially recognizes Tim Whyte’s crucial role in initiating the legal battle against the Danish government for illegal arms sales to Israel.
-In collaboration between ActionAid Denmark, Amnesty International, and Oxfam Denmark, the three organizations have filed a lawsuit against the Danish state for illegal arms sales to Israel.
+Human Act especially recognized Tim Whyte’s crucial role in initiating the legal battle against the Danish government over illegal arms sales to Israel.
+In a joint effort by ActionAid Denmark, Amnesty International, and Oxfam Denmark, the three organizations filed a lawsuit against the Danish state for its involvement in these sales.

-Tim Whyte embodies the spirit of the Human Act Award and encapsulates the ideals of visionary leadership, courage, and dedication to achieving the UN’s Sustainable Development Goals.
-The prize is awarded to pioneers who make a special effort to advance the UN’s 17 Sustainable Development Goals.
-This year, as the world is marked by major conflicts in both Palestine and Ukraine, the focus naturally falls on Goal 16, which aims to promote peace, justice, and strong institutions—an area where Tim Whyte’s work has a significant impact.
+Tim Whyte embodied the spirit of the Human Act Award, representing the ideals of visionary leadership, courage, and a strong commitment to the UN’s Sustainable Development Goals.
+The award was given to pioneers who made outstanding efforts to advance the 17 SDGs.
+In a year marked by major conflicts in both Palestine and Ukraine, particular attention was given to Goal 16, promoting peace, justice, and strong institutions, an area where Tim Whyte’s work had a profound impact.

 The prize is awarded annually until 2030 and consists of a bronze sculpture by the Danish artist Asmund Havsteen-Mikkelsen.